magneticio/vamp-cli/README.md

   Commands:

     create [options] <artifact>                Creates an blueprint or breed artifact based on passed YAML.
-Returns the created artifact after creation. delete <artifact> <name>                   Deletes artifacts like gateways, blueprints, breeds, workflows deploy [options] <blueprint> <deployment>  Creates a deployment, based on a blueprint, with a specified name describe <artifact> <name>                 Describe details of a deployment, gateway, blueprint, breed, workflow emit [options] <value>                     Sends an event to Vamp event system.
-Returns the created event on success. generate [options] <artifact>              Generate a breed or blueprint based on an existing one. list <artifact>                            Lists deployments, gateways, blueprints, breeds, workflows merge <blueprint> <deployment>             Merges a blueprint to a  deployment undeploy [options] <deployment>            Removes a deployment or a specific service in a deployment.
+Returns the created artifact after creation. delete <artifact> <name>                   Deletes artifacts like gateways, blueprints, breeds, workflows. deploy [options] <blueprint> <deployment>  Creates a deployment, based on a blueprint, with a specified name. describe <artifact> <name>                 Describe details of a deployment, gateway, blueprint, breed, workflow emit [options] <value>                     Emits an event on the Vamp event bus.
+Returns the created event on success. generate [options] <artifact>              Generate a breed or blueprint based on an existing one. list <artifact>                            Lists deployments, gateways, blueprints, breeds, workflows. merge <blueprint> <deployment>             Merges a blueprint to a deployment. undeploy [options] <deployment>            Removes a deployment or a specific service in a deployment. update-gateway [options] <name>            Updates either weight or condition for a gateway and its routes.
 ```

-## Using the CLI programmaticaly
+## Using the CLI programmatically

 You can include the vamp-cli package in your code.
 It will expose the `api` object which you can use to interact with
 Vamp in your Node.js code.